Employee Engagement Statistics: 23 Facts and Figures on Employee Engagement

 Purpose

-- Discovering the purpose and mission of the company holds significant benefits.
-A mere 10% improvement in employees' identification with their organization's purpose and mission leads to an impressive 8.1% decrease in turnover and a notable 4.4% increase in profitability.
+Discovering the purpose and mission of the company holds significant benefits.
+A mere 10% improvement in employees' identification with their organisation's purpose and mission leads to an impressive 8.1% decrease in turnover and a notable 4.4% increase in profitability.
 (Gallup, 2021)

 One small caveat